Luminiscental/todo/README.md

 ## Config

 * `todoFile` - Specifies the path relative to your home directory to the file where items on the todo list are stored.
-Note that if you have items on the list and change this you will need to them to the new location or re-add them.
+Note that if you have items on the list and change this you will need to copy them to the new file or re-add them.
 Default value is `.todo/todo`.

   e.g. `todoFile = .config/todo/todo.txt` stores items in `~/.config/todo/todo.txt`.